xerial/sbt-sonatype/README.md

 - [Release notes](ReleaseNotes.md)
 - sbt-sonatype is available for sbt-0.13.5 or later.
-- You can also use sbt-sonatype for [publishing Java projects](README.md#publishing-maven-projects).
+- You can also use sbt-sonatype for [publishing non-sbt projects](README.md#publishing-maven-projects) (e.g., Maven, Gradle, etc.)

 ## Prerequisites